 Quad stretches help to increase the flexibility of the hip and knee joint and encourage proper knee alignment.

-• For example, if you were lifting your left leg first you would bend your left knee and pull your left heel to your left buttocks.
+- For example, if you were lifting your left leg first you would bend your left knee and pull your left heel to your left buttock

 Hamstring Stretches